-Since its founding almost 150 years ago, the University of California, San Francisco (UCSF) has accomplished a remarkable record of biomedical achievements.
+Since its founding 150 years ago, UC San Francisco has accomplished a remarkable record of biomedical achievements.
 Today, UCSF’s exceptional cadre of investigative teams in biological, clinical, social, behavioral and population sciences continues to discover new solutions for preventing and treating a wide array of diseases.

 Speeding Discovery into Treatments